Skip to content

 material characterisation labs at isis

-The Materials Characterisation Laboratory at ISIS boasts a wide range of instrumentation for studying a variety of material properties including determining sample structure, composition, purity and magnetic and electronic or electrical properties.
-These instruments are further equipped with options to expand the capabilities matching the beamlines themselves providing a full complimentary dataset to the neutron experiments.
+The instruments in the MCL are equipped with several options to expand their capabilities, matching the beamlines themselves and providing a full complimentary dataset to the neutron experiments.

-The laboratory is multi-purpose and has many main areas which are the focus of the work however the primary workload of the laboratory is highlighted below.
+The laboratory is multi-purpose and has several main areas which are the focus of the work, however the primary workload of the laboratory is highlighted below.

 • Sample screening